This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 We love getting Chinese take out but it really gets expensive for our family.
 Now, we make this instead and save a ton of money while enjoying a really great dinner.
 The flank steak is cooked with soy sauce, brown sugar and ginger and it taste better then what you would get at a Chinese restaurant.

 The best part is the crock pot does all the work so that dinner time is a breeze.
-Crock pot Mongolian Beef is so tasty and really satisfies that craving for Chinese food.
+Crock Pot Mongolian Beef is so tasty and really satisfies that craving for Chinese food.

 You can also make Instant Pot Mongolian Beef Recipe.
 It is just as good but ready in 20 minutes!
 Perfect for the nights you forgot to plan for dinner.
+If you love this recipe, see 35 Easy Shaved beef recipes for another easy meal.

-Why is it called Mongolian Beef?
+Why is it Called Mongolian Beef?

 This dish actually originated in Taiwan and the name refers to Mongolian BBQ, a style of food and not a place.
 This style of food is very popular in Taiwan and is where the first Mongolian restaurants starting opening up.